chinmayeebl/Embedded_Microcontrollers/pir_interface.md

 ## Getting Started

 Refer to the `pir_interface.zip` file for the complete code and project setup.
-Follow the algorithm steps for a successful implementation.